 - adjustment of appearance/themes will be hidden

-Bible translation button
+Bible module button

-- Tap to select a Bible translation
+- Tap to select a Bible module for this window.

 (applicable when "Quick selection of modules" setting is on).